 Millipede is the sequel to Atari's Centipede.
 Designed by Ed Logg, it takes some of the familiar elements from Centipede and changes them graphically, while adding completely new elements, including new enemies and a new weapon.
-The arcade game featured a trackball controller for precise placement of shots.
+The arcade game features a trackball controller for precise movement.

-The basic gameplay is similar to the first: Players control a shooter that's sequestered in the bottom third of the screen.
-You can only fire once as long as there are none of your shots on screen.
-The shots are rapid, but you shoot much quicker if your shot strikes close-by.
-If struck once by any enemy, the player avatar, called the Archer, is destroyed.
+Gameplay is similar to the Centipede's: Players control the Archer, a shooter bounded by the bottom third of the screen.
+Only one bullet can be on-screen at a time.
+If struck once by any enemy or bullet, the Archer is destroyed.
 The game field is populated with mushrooms which serve as obstacles, minor points when destroyed, and can be used by enemy and the player to block or accelerate movement of the main enemy, the millipede.

 Once all of a millipede is destroyed, all mushrooms move down one step toward the player field, and the next round starts, usually marked by a new swarm of enemies and the color of the playfield changing.

-The millipede mentioned above is the focus of the game, but it is very predictable and thus not nearly as deadly as some of its fellow pests.
-Should you shoot it in one of its middle sections, though, it will spawn TWO millipedes with the remaining body length.
-This can happen multiple times, so it's best to shoot a millipede in the head or tail.
-When the millipede reaches the bottom, in addition to spawning new heads, the body will break up and plague the Archer's play-field.
-It can then be very hard to get rid of them, so it's best to try to eliminate them quickly unless you're confident you know how to keep them away.
+The Millipede is the focus of the game, and moves predictably.
+Shooting it in one of its middle sections will spawn two millipedes with the remaining body length.
+The millipede will divide in this way each time it is shot, unless the head or tail segments are shot.
+When the millipede reaches the bottom, in addition to spawning new heads, the body will break up and plague the Archer's playfield.

-The spider functions as it did in Centipede, consuming mushrooms and jumping erratically, mostly within the player zone.
-The player gets a higher score if the spider is shot when it is very near the Archer, but this is risky.
+Spiders function as in Centipede, consuming mushrooms and jumping erratically, mostly within the player zone.
+The player gets a higher score if the spider is shot when it is very near the Archer.
 Should a spider eat many mushrooms, a Bee (the equivalent of the Flea from Centipede) is likely to spawn.

-The Bee flies in a straight line from the top of the screen down to the bottom, spawning mushrooms in its wake.
-It can be killed by multiple shots from your archer, and is spawned usually when your play area has few if any mushrooms in it.
-This requirement can cause many Bees to be spawned in succession as they try desperately, for undisclosed reasons, to repopulate the playing field with mushrooms.
-Perhaps it's to drive completists mad.
+Bees fly in a straight line from the top of the screen down to the bottom, spawning mushrooms in its wake.
+It can be killed by multiple shots, and is spawned when there are few if any mushrooms.
+This requirement can cause many Bees to be spawned in succession as they try to repopulate the playing field with mushrooms.

-The Dragonfly acts similarly to the Bee, spawning mushrooms.
-Its flight pattern is more of a wave, though, making it harder to hit.
-Unlike the Bee, they only have a single hit point, but they also are harder to hit and deadlier because of their motion pattern.
+Dragonflies act similarly to the Bee, spawning mushrooms.
+Its flight pattern is that of a wave, making it harder to hit.
+Unlike the Bee, they only have a single hit point.
 They also spawn more mushrooms on average than Bees do.

-The Earwig is there to poison mushrooms.
+The Earwig poisons mushrooms.
 It starts near the top of the screen, moving left or right, and any mushroom it runs across becomes poisoned.
-A poisoned mushroom is worth more points, but also sends the millipede into a berserker rage.
-Well, as angry as a millipede could possibly be.
+A poisoned mushroom is worth more points, but also sends the millipede directly down the screen.
 The Earwig is one of the top scoring targets in the game.

-Mosquitos fly down at a 45 degree angle, making them easy to dodge.
-When killed they also have the added benefit of scrolling all mushrooms UP one, clearing them away from the player zone.
-This may destroy DDT bombs and prompt Bee spawning, though.
+Mosquitos fly down at a 45 degree angle.
+When killed, all mushrooms move up one row, clearing them away from the player zone.
+This may destroy DDT bombs and prompt Bee spawning.

 Beneficial or benign Creatures and Objects

 The mushroom is the mainstay of the game.
-It has multiple hit points and can block your Archer from moving.
-It can also help you to corral millipedes, making them easier to hit.
-Any mushroom partially destroyed is restored when you're killed, and gives you a small bonus.
+It has multiple hit points and can block the Archer from moving.
+It can also help to corral millipedes, making them easier to hit.
+Any mushroom partially destroyed is restored when killed, resulting in a small bonus.

 A poisoned mushroom is one touched by an Earwig.
-It gives you more points when it's destroyed, and it's restored to normal when you die.
+It is worth more points when destroyed, and is restored to normal upon death.

 Flowers are Beetle-converted mushrooms, and are indestructible.
-They revert to regular mushrooms and give you points similar to the way partially destroyed mushrooms do, including scoring you points for every flower converted when you lose your Archer.
+They revert to regular mushrooms and give points similar to the way partially destroyed mushrooms do.

-DDT Bombs are one of the most readily recognized new features of Millipede.
-They spawn at the top of the screen as mushrooms do when a Beetle or Millipede is fully killed.
+DDT Bombs spawn at the top of the screen as mushrooms do when a Beetle or Millipede is fully killed.
 Shooting the bomb results in a cloud of lateral smoke in both directions.
 Any enemy caught in the cloud is instantly killed and scored.

 Inchworms are creatures that are beneficial if shot.
-Murdering an inchworm in cold blood makes the game slow down for a short period of time, making targeting enemies much easier.
-The inchworm does not receive a gravestone for its sacrifice to your hubris in thinking you can win against the mighty animal kingdom.
+Shooting one causes the game to slow down for a short period of time, making targeting enemies much easier.

 - Millipede body segment: 10 points